The Problem: Tree Swallows can prevent establishment of Purple

 groups or online forums for advice.

-And if by chance you find both Tree Swallows and Bluebirds are interested in your
+And if you find both Tree Swallows and Bluebirds are interested in your martin houses

-martin houses try "pairing" two swallow/bluebird boxes 5-10 feet apart from each other,
+try "pairing" two swallow/bluebird boxes 5-10 feet apart from each other, with the box

-with the box pair 25-35 feet away from the martin compartments.
-You might hit the
+pair 25-35 feet away from the martin compartments.
+You might hit the jackpot and

 Learn About Birds at Tree Swallow Nest Box Projects